-Church Involvement and Spiritual Formation.
-Mid-Atlantic Christian University believes it is imperative that each student be involved in a local congregation.
-Thus, Vantage Point students are to write a Spiritual Formation Plan at the beginning of each semester, outlining their intended church involvement and other steps in continued spiritual growth.
+Juniors, seniors, online students, and those over the age of 23 are to include in their Student Development Plans at the beginning of each semester a section outlining their intended church involvement and other steps in continued spiritual growth.
 At the end of the semester, these students are to reflect and evaluate their Spiritual Formation Plan, making appropriate revisions for the following semester.

 Christian Leadership Experience.
-MACU expects participation in planning and leading a church service of some kind is a vital part of the educational experience.
+As part of the graduation requirements, two units of Christian leadership experience are required for the baccalaureate degree and one for an associate.
+The University believes that participation in planning and leading a church service of some kind is a vital part of the educational experience at Mid-Atlantic Christian University.
 This provides students with the opportunity to develop and demonstrate some of the educational outcomes expected of the University's graduates.
-Two units of leadership experience are required for students in the Vantage Point Program.
-This may include but is not limited to Sunday morning worship, Sunday school, evening services, or small group lessons.
-Students will report this to the Student Life Office via e-mail.
+Students with religious objections may contact the Student Life Office for additional leadership options.
+This may include but is not limited to Sunday morning worship, Sunday school, evening services, small group lessons, or chapel services on campus.
+Students will report this in their Student Development Plan.